 Great Plains Medicare Advantage can only pay claims which are submitted accurately.
 The provider is at all times responsible for accurate claims submission.
-While Great Plains Medicare Advantage will make its best effort to inform the provider of claims errors, ultimately claim accuracy rests solely with the provider.
+While the Plan will make its best effort to inform the provider of claims errors, ultimately claim accuracy rests solely with the provider.